Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-- Metabolism: Cytochrome P (CYP) 2C19 and 3A4 substrate.
-Metabolized to active M8 metabolite.
-CYP3A4 inhibitor.
-However, ritonavir boosting does not significantly increase nelfinavir concentrations and co-administration of nelfinavir with ritonavir is not recommended.
+- Metabolism: Cytochrome P (CYP) 2C19 and 3A4 substrate and CYP3A4 inhibitor.
+Ritonavir boosting does not significantly increase nelfinavir concentrations, and co-administration of nelfinavir with ritonavir is not recommended.

 - More common: Diarrhea (most common), asthenia, abdominal pain, rash, and lipid abnormalities.

-- Less common (more severe): Exacerbation of chronic liver disease, fat redistribution.
+- Less common (more severe): Fat redistribution and exacerbation of chronic liver disease.

-- Rare: New onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of pre-existing diabetes mellitus, spontaneous bleeding in hemophiliacs, and elevations in transaminases.
+- Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of pre-existing diabetes mellitus, spontaneous bleeding in patients with hemophilia, and elevations in transaminases.

-Nelfinavir in combination with other antiretroviral drugs has been extensively studied in HIV-infected children.1-8 In randomized trials of children ages 2 to 13 years receiving nelfinavir as part of triple antiretroviral therapy (ART), the proportion of patients with HIV RNA <400 copies/mL through 48 weeks of therapy has been quite variable, ranging from 26% to 69%.
-In clinical studies, virologic and immunologic response to nelfinavir-based therapy has varied according to the patient’s age or prior history of ART, the number of drugs included in the combination regimen, and dose of nelfinavir used.
-The relatively poor ability of nelfinavir to control plasma viremia in infants and children may be related in part to the ARV’s reduced potency compared with other PIs or non-nucleoside reverse transcriptase inhibitors as well as highly variable drug exposure, metabolism, and poor patient acceptance of available formulations.9-11
+Nelfinavir used in combination with other antiretroviral (ARV) drugs has been extensively studied in children with HIV infection.3-10 In randomized trials of children aged 2 to 13 years receiving nelfinavir as part of triple combination therapy, the proportion of patients with HIV RNA <400 copies/mL through 48 weeks of therapy has been quite variable, ranging from 26% to 69%.
+The antiviral response to nelfinavir is significantly less in children aged <2 years than in older children.8,10,11 In clinical studies, virologic and immunologic response to nelfinavir-based therapy has varied according to the patient’s age or prior treatment history, the number of drugs included in the combination regimen, and the dose of nelfinavir used.

-Nelfinavir is metabolized by multiple CYP-450 enzymes including CYP3A4 and CYP2C19.
-M8, the major oxidative metabolite, has in vitro antiviral activity comparable to the parent drug.
-The variability of drug exposure at any given dose is much higher for children than adults,13 which has been attributed at least in part to differences in the diets of children and adults.
-Two population PK studies of nelfinavir and its active metabolite, M8, describe the large intersubject variability observed in children.14,15 Analysis of data from PACTG 377 and PACTG 366 showed that CYP2C19 genotypes altered nelfinavir PKs and the virologic responses to combination therapy in HIV-1-infected children.
-These findings suggest that CYP2C19 genotypes are important determinants of nelfinavir PKs and virologic response in HIV-1-infected children.9
+Nelfinavir is metabolized by multiple CYP450 enzymes, including CYP3A4 and CYP2C19.
+The variability of drug exposure at any given dose is much higher for children than for adults,16 which has been attributed—at least in part—to differences in the diets of children and adults.
+Two population PK studies of nelfinavir and its active metabolite, M8, describe the large intersubject variability observed in children.17,18 Furthermore, CYP2C19 genotype has been shown to affect nelfinavir PK and the virologic responses in children with HIV.12

 - Paediatric European Network for Treatment of AIDS (PENTA).
 Comparison of dual nucleoside-analogue reverse-transcriptase inhibitor regimens with and without nelfinavir in children with HIV-1 who have not previously been treated: the PENTA 5 randomised trial.
 Lancet.
 2002;359(9308):733-740.
 Available at http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=pubmed&dopt=Abstract&list_uids=11888583&query_hl=42.